symerio/SiQt/README.md

 A compatibility library for PyQt4, PyQt5 and PySide.

-*Warning: This is an alpha version that should not be used in production.
+*Warning: This is a pre-alpha version that should not be used in production.
 Backward compatibility is not guaranteed at this point.*

 ## Installation